italoosorio/SilkBuilder-Doc/how_to/toggle_list.md

 ## Toggle Multiple Elements.

-The property can also be used to toggle multiple elements.
+The *toggleList* property can target elements; these must be added as a comma-separated list.

 ```xml
 <h4 id="publishingBox" >Publishing</h4>